Monopoles and Landau-Ginzburg Models I: A General Overview

 \section{A General Overview}

-In this section, we explain a variant of Lagrangian Floer cohomology defined using holomorphic upper half planes, following \cite{Haydys15} and \cite{GMW15}.
+In this section, we explain a variant of Lagrangian Floer cohomology defined by counting holomorphic upper half planes, following \cite{Haydys15} and \cite{GMW15}.
+This serves as the finite dimensional model of the monopole Floer theory for 3-manifolds with boundary, proposed in the introduction.
+This analogy is only used as an inspiration or a guideline for future research; it is not our intention to relate these two theories in a precise way.
 To make it consistent with the existing literature, we will work with \textbf{cohomology} instead of homology in this section.
-This variant serves as a toy model for the monopole Floer homology for 3-manifolds with boundary, as we sketched in the introduction.
-More details will be given in Subsection \ref{Subsec2.3}.
-This analogy is only used as an inspiration or a guideline for future research; it is not our intention to relate these two theories in a precise way.

-Analytically, the perturbed Seiberg-Witten equations on $\HH^2_+\times\Sigma$ and the Floer equation \eqref{P-holo} on $\HH^2_+$ share many common features.
+Analytically, the perturbed Seiberg-Witten equations on $\HH^2_+\times\Sigma$ and the complex gradient flow equation \eqref{P-holo} on $\HH^2_+$ have many features in common.
 Lemma \ref{solutionsonC} and Lemma \ref{Lemma-exponentialdecay} below are the counterparts of Theorem \ref{T1.2} and \ref{T1.3} in this toy model.
 Their proofs are postponed to the next part, where the corresponding results, Theorem \ref{point-like-solutions} and \ref{exponential-decay}, are stated and proved for the gauged Witten equations.